The Raucous Royals: Scandals, Rumors and Gossip of the Royalty

 Satan’s drink

-Coffee originated in Ethiopia in the 9th century, but it didn’t become popular in Europe until 1600 where it had a most controversial start.
+Take away my morning coffee and I start to resemble Nick Nolte after his drug arrest.
+It is undeniably addictive.
+Still controversial.
+And oh so delicious.
+Coffee originated in Ethiopia in the 9th century, but it didn’t become popular in Europe until 1600.
+That's when the trouble started.
 Believing it to be "Satan's drink", Pope Clement VIII’s priests petitioned him to ban coffee, but Clement took one sip and declared, “Why, this Satan’s drink is so delicious.”
 (1) Thereafter, Clement christened coffee as the drink of choice and Europeans fell in love with their java.

 Coffee Contraceptives